xraypy/xraylarch/doc/xafs/feffit.rst

 Example 3: Fit 3 datasets with 3 Paths each
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll extend the above example by adding two more data sets.
-This
-highlights another key concept in modeling XAFS data and reducing the
+Since the
+three data sets have some things in common, we'll be able to use some
+variable parameters for all data sets.
+This further allows us to reduce
-number of freely varying parameters in a fit.
+the number of freely varying parameters in a model of XAFS data.

+Here, we'll use data on Cu metal measured at three different temperatures.
+Since there is no phase change in the material over this temperature range,
+the structure changes in small and predictable ways that lends itself to
+simple parameterization.